Finance - insurance section privacy notice

 9. International transfers and if applicable any safeguards in place

 Your personal data may be stored securely in a cloud based system within the European Union.
-The council will seek to ensure that an adequate standard of security is obtained if personal data is stored on a system outside the European Union.
+The council will seek to make sure that an adequate standard of security is obtained if personal data is stored on a system outside the European Union.

 10. Retention periods for the data and the criteria for setting that period (for example as set in legislation)